-This Report has suggested that this anomaly be corrected by repealing section 1500, but the anomaly could also be corrected in the opposite direction, by amending or reinterpreting the statute to bar simultaneous litigation of the same claim in district court and the CFC regardless of which is filed first.- Like repealing Section 1500, this approach would have the virtue of eliminating the strange and unjust feature of existing doctrine that makes the CFC's jurisdiction depend on the order of filing.- The Federal Circuit attempted to so reinterpret Section 1500 in

-UNR, 286 and the Supreme Court, in its recent Tohono decision, suggested (without holding) that it disapproves of the time-of-filing rule.
-287- So the rule may in the future be judicially reversed.
+This Report has suggested that this anomaly be corrected by repealing section 1500, but the anomaly could also be corrected in the opposite direction, by amending or reinterpreting the statute to bar simultaneous litigation of the same claim in district court and the CFC regardless of which is filed first.
+Like repealing Section 1500, this approach would have the virtue of eliminating the strange and unjust feature of existing doctrine that makes the CFC's jurisdiction depend on the order of filing.
+The Federal Circuit attempted to so reinterpret Section 1500 in UNR, and the Supreme Court, in its recent Tohono decision, suggested (without holding) that it disapproves of the time-of-filing rule.
+So the rule may in the future be judicially reversed.

-Eliminating the time-of-filing rule (judicially or otherwise), however, is not a solution to the problems posed by Section 1500.
-Indeed, it would exacerbate those problems.
-It would make Section 1500 more logical, but less fair.- While resolving some of Section 1500's subsidiary problems, this "solution" would exacerbate the statute's core problem: it would require many more plaintiffs to elect among potentially valid claims.
+Eliminating the time-of-filing rule (judicially or otherwise) would make Section 1500 more logical, but less fair.
+While resolving some of Section 1500's subsidiary problems, this "solution" would exacerbate the statute's core problem: it would require many more plaintiffs to elect among potentially valid claims.

-Today, knowledgeable plaintiffs can avoid the injustice of Section 1500 by filing in the CFC first.- Only the unwary are subject to its unjust effect.- If the time-of-filing rule were eliminated, then all plaintiffs with multiple claims against the United States arising out of the same facts, but cognizable only different courts, would be required to elect among their claims.
-As previously explained, such a requirement would be unfair and would contradict basic principles of our system of civil procedure.- It would give new strength to an outdated rule and waste an opportunity to move toward a fairer and more efficient way to reduce the costs of the duplicative litigation that results from the jurisdictional divide between the CFC and the district courts.
+Today, knowledgeable plaintiffs can avoid the injustice of Section 1500 by filing in the CFC first.
+Only the unwary are subject to its unjust effect.
+If the time-of-filing rule were eliminated, then all plaintiffs with multiple claims against the United States arising out of the same facts, but cognizable only different courts, would be required to elect among their claims.
+As previously explained, such a requirement would be unfair and would contradict basic principles of our system of civil procedure.
+It would give new strength to an outdated rule and